-I’m a freelance copywriter working from northern England.
-I’m here to help you with all your writing needs whether you want web copy, blogs, articles or press releases.
-Just contact me for sharp, effective, creative copy.
+I’m a freelance copywriter working from Skipton, Yorkshire.
+I’m here to help you with all your writing needs whether you want great web copy, blogs, articles or press releases.
+Just contact me for sharp, effective, creative words.

-From tourist leaflets to email marketing campaigns, I can help provide the missing ingredients that will bring customers to your door.
+From home pages to email marketing, I can help provide the missing ingredients that will bring customers to your door.
 From assistance with editing to creating accessible documents that just read well, I can lend my creativity to whatever is required to help your business prosper.

-Let me discuss your business’s character and ethos, and help provide the words that hit the right mark in a voice and tone with which your customers will feel at ease.
+Let me discuss your company’s character and ethos, and I’ll provide words that hit the mark in a voice and tone with which your customers will feel at ease.
 Contact me to discuss how I can provide words that will work for you.

 We commissioned Robert Hawley to write a history of Lancashire specifically for young children.
 It was thoroughly researched, hugely informative, a pleasure to read and, I must say, very well received.